mangabe16/lexos/src/lexos/topwords/README.md

 ## Difference on `keywords` and `topwords`

-The `TextacyKeywords` class uses Textacy's algorithmitic keyword extraction to return the statistically distinguishing terms in a document, whereas the `ZTestTopwords` class uses a Z socre to calculate which terms best distinguish a list of target documents in contrast to a list of background documents.
+The `TextacyKeywords` class uses Textacy's algorithmitic keyword extraction to return the statistically distinguishing terms in a document, whereas the `ZTestTopwords` class uses a Z score to calculate which terms best distinguish a list of target documents in contrast to a list of background documents.

 | Feature            | `keywords` (TextacyKeywords)                                   | `topwords` (ZTestTopwords)                                 |
 |--------------------|---------------------------------------------------------------|------------------------------------------------------------|